nadia-paz/apd311/README.md

 </details>

-### Google Cloud SDK
+### Google Cloud SDK _- Optional_
 <details><summary><i>Expand</i></summary>

-Please, follow the official installation guide from [Google Cloud](https://cloud.google.com/sdk/docs/install)
+Google Cloud SDK will be installed automatically on project's Docker Image.
+If you'd like to install it locally as well, follow the official installation guide from [Google Cloud](https://cloud.google.com/sdk/docs/install)

 </details>

 <h2 style="color:#777;">5.
 Google Cloud Credentials</h2>

-To use Google Cloud SDK, Terraform you need to provide the access to your Google Cloud Account.
-Follow the steps below to create a service account and create an API key.
+To use Google Cloud SDK, Terraform and run the project's code, you need to provide the access to your Google Cloud Account.
+With the steps below, you can prepare your GCP account for the project.

 <details><summary><i>Expand</i></summary>